U.S. News Rankings

 When applying to Holy Cross College, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
 It is less selective, with an acceptance rate of 81.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Holy Cross College is 14:1, and the school has 56.5 percent of its classes with fewer than 20 students.
-The most popular majors at Holy Cross College include: Business, Management, Marketing, and Related Support Services; Business Administration and Management, General; Communication, Journalism, and Related Programs; Liberal Arts and Sciences, General Studies and Humanities; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 49.5 percent.
+The student-faculty ratio at Holy Cross College is 14:1, and the school has 66 percent of its classes with fewer than 20 students.
+The most popular majors at Holy Cross College include: Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; Education; Liberal Arts and Sciences, General Studies and Humanities; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 49 percent.

-Holy Cross College has a total undergraduate enrollment of 451, with a gender distribution of 64.7 percent male students and 35.3 percent female students.
+Holy Cross College has a total undergraduate enrollment of 450, with a gender distribution of 59.8 percent male students and 40.2 percent female students.
+At this school, 79 percent of the students live in college-owned, -operated, or -affiliated housing and 51 percent of students live off campus.
 Holy Cross College is part of the NAIA athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NAIA|